Museums & Historic Plantations

 To appreciate everything that Charleston offers, you must explore the city’s history.
 From art museums to ancient plantations, there are so many ways to delve into the Holy City’s past.
 Elevate your Lowcountry experience with a trip to one (or all) of these Charleston museums and historic plantations.

-Below, you will find an extensive guide to Charleston’s best historic sites, museums, and plantations, but if you are looking for more, simply download your free Charleston Sea Island Vacation Guide.
-Our Kiawah Island and Seabrook Island guides include over 100 recommendations for tours, galleries, theaters, restaurants, and things to do in the area.
+Below, you will find an extensive guide to Charleston’s best historic sites, museums, and plantations.
+If you are looking for more information download one of our free Charleston Sea Island Vacation Guides.

 Charleston’s Museums & Historic Plantations